 Hop Gold, 1936-1937

 This month's can is from the Pacific Northwest, a Hop Gold from Star Brewing in Vancouver, Washington.
-I love the multiple openings on the lid.
-The guy who drank it must have been bored!
+(Note, I upgraded my can in April 2014, so this is the newer, nicer can.)

 The following brewery history is a DRAFT as I am still sorting out the relationship between Star and Interstate.
 As always corrections and additions are welcome, just email me!